 (Unfortunately due to unforeseen circumstances both radio shows have been cancelled.)

-21 – 23 March, 2015 alumnus Tina Rowe presents her work Oyster Shell Ghosts at the group show 17:58+4.
-The work is a series of portraits made from photographic negatives from the 1940s-60s, found in a skip and printed on oystershells mudlarked from the Thames.
+21–23 March, 2015 alumnus Tina Rowe presents their work Oyster Shell Ghosts at the group show 17:58+4.
+The work is a series of portraits made from photographic negatives from the 1940s–60s, found in a skip and printed on oystershells mudlarked from the Thames.
 Discarded things on discarded things.

 16 September 2018, 2017 OSE alumnus Lou-Lou Sainsbury presents Life/Forms 3.0: Wild Combination, at Flat Time House, London.
 Wild Combination is a guided tour on how to be wild and other peculiar classifications.
 This live-performance workshop features readings, moving image, walking and writing exercises, drawing from research into depictions of strange creatures in Medieval bestiaries.

-14 – 28 September 2018, 2017 OSE alumnus Sarah Trillo will be undertaking a two week residency in Arnis, the smallest town in Germany located on a fjord near the Baltic Sea.
-She will be exploring tidal spaces in search of evidence (real and imagined) of the Angles, the people who were the original inhabitants of this region.
-Her project will culminate in a public event on September 28.
+14–28 September 2018, 2017 OSE alumnus Sarah Trillo will be undertaking a two week residency in Arnis, the smallest town in Germany located on a fjord near the Baltic Sea.
+They will be exploring tidal spaces in search of evidence (real and imagined) of the Angles, the people who were the original inhabitants of this region.
+The project will culminate in a public event on September 28.

 14 September 2018, The Mycological Twist in cooperation with 2015 OSE alumnus Leslie Kulesh present Ghost Camp Remnants at La Dépendance.
 Ghost Camps are communal camping moments where participants are invited to reimagine the traditional mythologies around the left through workshops, readings and screenings.

-12 September – 4 November 2018, 2015 alumnus Paul Maheke presents Letter to a Barn Owl at Kevin Space.
-This work is based on a psychic reading given to Paul during his stay in the Dominican Republic in 2017 and follows the artist‘s research—through installation, sculpture, text and sound—on the body as both an archive and a territory, where tensions between erasure and hypervisibility are played out and history, memory and identity can be disrupted, re-articulated, and reinvented by addressing them through non-human subjectivities.
+12 September–4 November 2018, 2015 alumnus Paul Maheke presents Letter to a Barn Owl at Kevin Space.
+This work is based on a psychic reading given to Paul during their stay in the Dominican Republic in 2017 and follows the artist‘s research—through installation, sculpture, text and sound—on the body as both an archive and a territory, where tensions between erasure and hypervisibility are played out and history, memory and identity can be disrupted, re-articulated, and reinvented by addressing them through non-human subjectivities.